Discover The Big You

 -

-Usually conducted in my office in Suwanee, GA, the main goal of the initial assessment is to understand what's keeping you stuck in the little you, as well as circumstances such as family of origin issues, past trauma, or medical conditions that might be affecting your ability to connect with your authentic self.
+Usually conducted in my office in Suwanee, GA, the main goal of the initial assessment is to understand what's keeping you stuck in the little you.
+We will examine factors such as past trauma, family of origin issues, job related stress, or medical conditions that might be affecting your ability to connect with your authentic self.

 -